cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 You probably received your survey when you purchased your home if you bought it after 1980.
 If you can’t find it, or you don’t remember getting it, check with your:

-* Home lender or the title company from your original purchase,
+* home lender or the title company from your original purchase,
-* Neighbors to find out where they got theirs,
+* neighbors to find out where they got theirs,
-* Or, your surveyor to get a new survey.
+* or, your surveyor to get a new survey.

 You can find a surveyor through the [The Texas Board of Professional Land Surveying](http://txls.texas.gov/education/).